Miserlou/Karla/Prelude_in_London.md

 #### Action Counters

+* 6: Ronnie emerges from a back room.
-* 3: Ronnie stops to talk with Lord Boothby.
+* 9: Ronnie stops to talk with Lord Boothby.
 * (if helped Richardson): Attack by the Torture Gang to save the players.
 * (if they didn't): 8 turns until the remaining players are knocked out and turned over or Karla.